 Personal Statement: Work Experience

 Talking about your work experience is important in your personal statement, some universities have work experience as a requirement, so demonstrating that you have done work experience in your personal statement is essential.
-For more information on work experience requirements be sure to check out our post on [University Comparison: Work Experience].

 A common question we get asked is how many experiences should I mention?
 We recommend you reference at least 2 experiences out of your hospital, GP and volunteering placements.
 On top of this, try to focus on the interesting aspects too, for example if you spent 5 days at a GP surgery with 1 day being full of interesting patients you saw with the GP, focus on this instead of the other 4 days where you were doing menial tasks.